-Christmas is around the corner!
-Once you decided how to celebrate it and chose perfect gifts for your friends and loved ones, it’s time to think about fun Christmas activities.
-With just a little effort, these 5 festive experiments will help you decorate the house and fill it with Christmas mood, in no time!
+Christmas is just around the corner!
+Once you’ve chosen the perfect gifts for your friends and family, it’s time to think about fun Christmas activities.
+With just a little effort, these 5 festive experiments will help you decorate the house and fill it with the Christmas spirit in no time!

-- Diapers (they contain sodium polyacrylate, a chemical compound that effectively absorbs liquid – and that’s exactly what we’ll need for this experiment);
+- Diapers (they contain sodium polyacrylate, a chemical compound that effectively absorbs liquid – and that’s exactly what you’ll need for this experiment);

 - A glass of water;

-- Take diapers and cut them to pour out the contents (sodium polyacrylate granules);
+- Cut open some diapers and pour the contents (sodium polyacrylate granules) into a clean glass.

-- Pour water into a clean glass (2–3 grams of granules would require about 100 mL of water);
+- Pour some water into another clean glass (approximately 100 mL of water per 2–3 grams of granules).

-The absorbing substance in diapers is sodium polyacrylate, in form of granules.
-It can absorb tremendous amounts of liquid — up 200–300 times its mass!
-Water penetrates into polyacrylate granules, and then it takes so much space inside these granules that they have to swell and increase inside turning into “snow.”
-Precisely what we need for Christmas decoration!
-Beware, if you take too much water, it will turn into a jelly mass instead of “snow.”
-Just a note, with time this “snow” may start losing shape as the water gradually leaves the flakes.
-Yet, you may restore its shape just by adding a bit of water!
-Store this artificial snow in an air-tight container.
+The absorbing substance in diapers is sodium polyacrylate in granule form.
+It can absorb tremendous amounts of liquid — hundreds of times its own mass!
+Water penetrates into the polyacrylate granules, and occupies so much space inside these granules that they have to swell to accommodate it, turning into “snow.”
+Precisely what you need for your Christmas decorations!
+But beware, if you add too much water, it will turn into a jellylike mass instead of “snow.”
+Just a note: with time, this “snow” may start losing shape as the water gradually evaporates.
+You can, however, restore its shape – just add a bit more water!
+Store this artificial snow in an airtight container.

-This snow isn’t eatable!
+This snow isn’t edible!
 Make sure to wash your hands after playing with it.

 Snowfall in a bottle

-Think you may only enjoy watching a snowfall outside the window?
-Create your own mini-snowfall in a regular plastic bottle!
+Think you can only enjoy watching snow fall outside?
+Create your own mini-snowstorm in an ordinary plastic bottle!